EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

 * TYPE = 2
-* KID - bstr enabling the retrieval of the pre-shared key
+* ID_PSK - identifier to facilitate retrieval of the pre-shared key.
+If ID_PSK contains a single 'kid' parameter, i.e., ID_PSK = { 4 : bstr }, only the bstr used.

 ## EDHOC Message 2